 This post gets into technical details regarding existing AT&T coverage in Rancho Palos Verdes.
 In it we show that a recently submitted Crown Castle coverage map has a 30 dB discrepancy (that’s off by 1000 times as decibels are logarithmic) that erroneously depicts existing coverage being much worse than it actually is.
 This continues a very troubling pattern in Crown Castle’s submissions.
 We’ve tried to make the technical aspects readable to the layman and put the legal implications in context.

 Rancho Palos Verdes’ comprehensive wireless facility ordinance requires applicants provide propagation maps depicting existing, proposed, and combined/existing proposed wireless service.
 Propagation maps are sophisticated computer simulations that depict signal levels and cell tower coverage over a wide geographic area.
 They are an industry-standard tool used to assess wireless service coverage.

 AT&T propagation map example, submitted to the City of Palos Verdes Estates in October 2015.
 Note continuous coverage levels shown over a wide area.
-(As an aside, this map was found to have significant errors as it omitted coverage from numerous existing cell towers.
-This has been a common and continuing problem with Crown Castle submissions.)
+(As an aside, this map was found to have significant errors as it omitted coverage from numerous existing small cells.)

 Cities require propagation maps for good reason.
 Proposed cell towers are often highly intrusive as the industry wants cheap sites, usually resulting in “cookie cutter” designs in highly prominent locations.
 Fortunately, states allow municipal regulation of cell towers, including those in the public right of way.
 In our state this power derives from the California Constitution which reserves for municipalities vested police powers to regulate these sites (see this post regarding T-Mobile et al vs San Francisco, 2016).